gaurav-chawla1714/nw-tracker-bot/README.md

 - Integrate Google Firestore NoSQL Database as primary database
   - Sheets to be secondary storage for mobile viewing.
 However, all internal calculations will be queried to the Firestore database for ease of use.
   - All existing data needs to be migrated over.
+- Integrate custom exceptions more, including messages.
+Integrate on read commands as well.

 ## Upcoming Features:

 - Yahoo Finance API Integration
   - real-time pricing data for real-time estimated nw calculations.
+  - can only happen after parsing Fidelity account view xslx
 - Updated help command to list out all of the existing commands
   - Right now, the only one is status
 - Parse Fidelity account view xslx to update holdings.
 Use pandas to parse excel file.
-- Integrate custom exceptions more, including messages.
-Integrate on read commands as well.
 - Custom indexes on Firestore database for date field, to allow for quick range calculation.
 - Cloud hosting?
 Raspberry Pi hosting?